c-s-westphal/FSNID/README.md

 ## Citation

-If you use this code or dataset in your research, please cite our paper:
+If you use this code in your research, please cite our paper:

 ```bibtex
 @misc{westphal2024featureselectionnetworkintrusion,